google/WebFundamentals/src/content/en/updates/posts/2015/03/increasing-engagement-with-app-install-banners-in-chrome-for-android.markdown

 I would say though, I am not sure why you would do this...
 But you can.

-A more interesting future update will the ability to defer the prompt until later in the page lifecycle, i.e, just after a user has performed an action, or hit the bottom of the page (something to indicate that they are engaging with your site).
+A more interesting future update will include the ability to defer the prompt until later in the page lifecycle, i.e, just after a user has performed an action, or hit the bottom of the page (something to indicate that they are engaging with your site).